-A quick blog on how the Beast from the East changed us all for a few days with several photographs from around Clonakilty and Inchydoney.
+How the Beast from the East changed us all for a few days as we just slowed down and actually met our neighbours again.

 So Ireland got coated in snow now that's something that doesn't happen too often and when it does we rightly tend to panic.

 The top 3 items we panicked over were Bread, wine and home heating products.

 To be honest, I never saw the bread shortage coming, who knew it would be the commodity of choice.

 It went so far that someone was selling half a loaf of bread on Donedeal :-) (as a joke I am hoping).

 Anyway, the results of the snowfall in West Cork completely transformed the landscape and converted our lush greens to a beautifully clean snowy white heaven.

 Below is an aerial photograph of Clonakilty completely covered in the white stuff making it almost unrecognisable.